Monitoring and Logging

 -

-Benefits of Enabling Monitoring
+Benefits of monitoring

 You can use logging and metrics to identify, troubleshoot, and optimize your GraphQL queries.
 For example, these will help you debug latency issues using the tracing information that is logged for each field in the query.
 To demonstrate this, suppose you are using one or more resolvers nested in a GraphQL query.
-A sample field execution in CloudWatch Logs might look similar to the following:
+A sample field operation in CloudWatch Logs might look similar to the following:

 { "path": [ "singlePost", "authors", 0, "name" ], "parentType": "Post", "returnType": "String!", "fieldName": "name", "startOffset": 416563350, "duration": 11247 }